José Ignacio Iruretagoyena

-José Ignacio Iruretagoyena (Zarauz, 1963 – Zarauz, 1998) was a Spanish politician and victim of terrorism of the Basque separatist group Euskadi Ta Askatasuna (ETA).
+José Ignacio Iruretagoyena (1963 – 1998) was a Spanish politician and victim of terrorism of the Basque separatist group Euskadi Ta Askatasuna (ETA).

 Biography

 ETA killed José Ignacio Iruretagoyena in Zarauz on January 9, 1998.
 He was a woodworker and Councillor of People's Party in the city of Zarauz.
 He was married, and he had two children.
 At the time of his murder, he was 35 years old.

 Murder

 In the weeks leading up to January 8, 1998, ETA's member Gregorio Escudero Balerdi monitored José Ignacio Iruretagoyena.
 The information obtained from these surveillances was also passed it to ETA's members Francisco Javier García Gaztelu, alias Txapote and Irantzu Gallastegui Sodupe, alias Amaya.
 Gregorio Escudero moved Garcia Gaztelu and Irantzu Gallastegui from the town of Andoain to Añorga's halt.
 From there, they took a train to Zarautz.

 Once in Zarauz and on the information they had., they localized Jose Ignacio Iruretagoyena's vehicle.
 The vehicle was parked in a parking place.
 Irantzu Gallastegui set an explosive device placed under the seat of the driver.
 The device, manufactured by ETA, contained between 1.5 and 2 kilograms of ammonal and chloratite, and a timer.
 Txapote was surveillance the area while Amaya was setting up the bomb.
 The two ETA's members returned by train, being picked up in the halt of Añorga and transferred to Andoain's town by Gregorio Escudero.

 On January 9, 1998, at 7:40 a.m.
 José Ignacio Iruretagoyena took his car and head to his job.
 After driving for a few meters, the artifact exploded around 7:50 a.m. at Urdaneta's street.
 As soon as the explosion was produced several passers-by found José Ignacio, who had lost several limbs of the body.
 The victim asked for help in Basque's language.
 They tried to revive him without success.
 The explosion caused injuries to a passer-by, witness of what happened, damage to a nearby building, another vehicle and the road.
 The Police cordoned off the area.
 Then, the judge proceeded to lift the corpse.
 The Basque City Halls made silent concentrations to convict the assassination.